onnx/neural-compressor/docs/coding_style.md

 ]
 ```

-## Recommend VS Code `settings.json`
+## Recommended VS Code `settings.json`
-To keep the coding style consistent, we suggest you replace `.vscode/settings.json` with `neural-compressor/.vscode/settings_recommended.json`.
+To keep the coding style consistent, we suggest you replace `.vscode/settings.json` with `neural-compressor/.vscode/settings_Recommendeded.json`.

 ## Reference